 This hefty einkorn miche epitomizes community.
-It’s substantial and baked with the intention to share, to break with others, to enjoy its hearty flavor and nourishing quality gathered at the dinner table.
-A loaf so heavy it practically requires two hands to lift — and oh what a statement it makes.
+It’s substantial and baked to share, to break with others, to enjoy its hearty flavor and nourishing quality gathered at the dinner table.
+A loaf so heavy it practically requires two hands to lift—and oh what a statement it makes.

 Over time as the central community oven became more and more scarce, these large loaves began to fall out of favor, replaced by more ephemeral bread meant to be consumed entirely on the day of baking.
 But there's still a place for this beautiful, and enticing, loaf.